Production planning definition:

 - Control: Determination of the requirements and control of tools used.

 - Loading: Assignment of work to manpower, machinery, etc.

 - Scheduling: lt is the time phase of loading and determines when and in what sequence the work will be carried out.
 It fixes the starting as well as the finishing time for the job.

 (2) Action phaseDispatching: It is the transition from planning to action phase.
 In this phase the worker is ordered to start the actual work.

 - Data regarding the job progress is collected.

-- It is interpreted by comparison with the present level of performance.
+- It is interpreted by comparison with the preset level of performance.

-- Expediting: It means taking action if the progress reporting (j) indicates a deviation of the plan from the original set targets.
+- Expediting: It means taking action if the progress reporting (j) indicates a deviation of the plan from the originally set targets.

 - Replanning: Replanning of the whole affair becomes essential, in case expediting fails to bring the deviated plan to its actual (right) path.

 Continuous Production SystemIt involves a continuous or almost continuous physical flow of material.
 It makes use of special purpose machines, and produces standardized items in large quantities e.g. chemical processing, cigarette manufacturing, and cement manufacturing

 - Mass and flow line production